 Research or just gathering stuff?

 We can get caught up in the research, making copious quantities of notes and saving every scrap of paper.
 But the question we should be asking is “What content will make future generations care about my story?”
 Stuff gathers and collections grow, but what’s the point?
-Do you have a clear intention of crafting a story for the grand kids that can be told over and over again or just gathering stuff?
+Do you have a clear intention of crafting a story for the grand kids that can be told over and over again or are you just gathering stuff?
 People are visual and family photographs top the list of objects that have the ability to connect with people’s emotions.
-Use them wisely.
+Use the power of photos to connect with your future generation by adding metadata to them.

 The more metadata (data about each photo) your photos have, the more valuable they become to the next generation.
+Your photos take on a new life with stories and details about how people lived.
 Be wise and organize your photos with personal data in the form of metadata.
 You’re intimate with your research but take the point of view of a person who has never interacted with it before.
 Make your research intuitive.
 Your data should be so clear that someone from a different country or language can look at it for five minutes and know what’s in there and why it’s important.

 Keys to success